 Duncan, S.C. improvements

 Recycling equipment manufacturer Machinex provided improved sorting technologies for both of the single-stream MRFs.

 In Duncan, Pratt’s MRF sorts about 15,000 tons of recyclables per year from the city of Greenville and surrounding areas.
 For the upgrade, Machinex added a MACH Ballistic separator, which sorts two-dimensional objects, such as paper and cardboard, from 3D ones, such as plastic containers, while also removing fines.
 That ballistic separator replaced an older rubber disc screen.

 The Quebec-based company also equipped the facility with MACH Hyspec optical sorters to sort fiber and PET/HDPE, according to a Machinex press release.
 That retrofit took place in June 2021.

 Schmitz said prior to the installation of the optical sorters all PET and HDPE were manually sorted.

 Fayetteville, N.C. project

 Later in the summer, Machinex retrofitted Pratt’s Fayetteville MRF, which sorts up to 20,000 tons per year from Fayetteville and surrounding areas.
-Machinex installed a MACH Ballistic separator, two MACH Hyspec optical sorters and a quality control station.
+Machinex installed a MACH Ballistic separator and two MACH Hyspec optical sorters.

 Schmitz explained that the ballistic separator replaced two bounce belts, improving sorting effectiveness and throughput.
 Bounce belts are eight-foot-wide conveyor belts with agitating hammers underneath.
 Like ballistic separators, they’re designed to separate 2D from 3D materials.